dragonfax/mastodon-terraform/README.md

 Now AWS can use your domain.

 Terraform
+  1. clone this repo.
-  1. copy terraform.tfvars.example and fill in the values.
+  1. `cp terraform.tfvars.example terraform.tfvars` and fill in the values.
   2. `terraform init`
-  3. `terraform apply`
+  3. `terraform apply`\
   type "yes" when it asks to apply.

 Your mastadon server is up and running.
 It may take a minute or two the first time.